Johnny Ingebrigtsen

 Johnny Ingebrigtsen (born 18 September 1959) is a Norwegian politician for the Socialist Left Party.

 He served as a deputy representative to the Parliament of Norway from Finnmark during the terms 2005–2009 and 2013–2017.
-He hails from Nordkapp and has been a member of the county council.
+He hails from Nordkapp Municipality and has been a member of the county council.
 He has also chaired Finnmark Socialist Left Party.

 In 2016 he came out in support of Brexit.